2005 Roger Federer tennis season: Year summary

-The season was statistically one of the most dominant in the Open Era.
-He won 11 singles titles which tied his 2004 season as the most in over two decades, his 81 match victories were the most since Pete Sampras in 1993, and his record of 81–4 (95.2%) remains the second best winning percentage in the Open Era behind only John McEnroe in 1984.
+Dubbed "Fed05" this season is considered to be the single greatest performance by a male tennis player and is statistically one of the most dominant in the Open Era.
+He won 11 singles titles which tied his 2004 season as the most in over two decades, his 81 match victories were the most since Pete Sampras in 1993, and his record of 81–4 (95.2%) remains the third best winning percentage in the Open Era behind only John McEnroe in 1984 and Jimmy Connors in 1974.

 Early hard court season

 At the start of the year, Federer hired former Australian player Tony Roche to coach him on a limited basis.
-Federer began the year with a debut appearance at the Qatar Open where he defeated Croatian Ivan Ljubicic in the final.
-Federer dominated the field and for the first time in career he won a tournament without ever dropping his serve.
+Federer began the year with a debut appearance at the Qatar Open where he defeated Croatian Ivan Ljubičić in the final.
+Federer dominated the field and for the first time in his career won a tournament without ever dropping his serve.

 Federer entered the first Grand Slam of the year on a 21-match winning streak that stretched over a five-month period.
 Federer swept through the first five rounds of the Australian Open without dropping a set, including a quarterfinal straight set win over Andre Agassi.
 He reached the semifinals in a repeat of the previous year's final, before falling to eventual winner Marat Safin, 7–5, 4–6, 7–5, 6–7(6), 7–9.
-Federer had held a match point at 6–5 in the fourth-set tiebreaker and rushed the net, however, Safin responded with a lob; Federer rushed back to retrieve the ball and hit an aggressive between-the-legs trick shot which failed to clear the net.
+Federer had held a match point at 6–5 in the fourth-set tiebreaker and rushed the net, however Safin responded with a lob; Federer rushed back to retrieve the ball and hit an aggressive between-the-legs trick shot which failed to clear the net.
 Safin went on to win the tiebreaker and the 80-minute fifth set.

 Federer pulled out of the first round of Davis Cup for the first time in his career and would not participate again in the World Group until 2012.
 Federer next entered the Rotterdam Open seeking his first title in the Netherlands after making the final in 2001.
 In the second round he played Swiss compatriot and future Grand Slam champion Stan Wawrinka, easily defeating the teenager in straight sets.
 In the final he again played Ljubicic, who pushed Federer to the limit, with the Swiss prevailing in a final-set tiebreaker.